File Locking (FREE)

 to lock/unlock a file you need in a remote server that

 implements the LFS File Locking API).
 To do that you can edit the

 .gitattributes file is key to the process and must

 be pushed to the remote repository for the changes to take effect.

-After a file type has been registered as lockable, Git LFS will make them read-only on the file system automatically.
-This means you will need to lock the file before editing it.
+After a file type has been registered as lockable, Git LFS makes them read-only on the file system automatically.
+This means you must lock the file before editing it.

 By locking a file, you verify that no one else is editing it, and prevent anyone else from editing the file until you're done.
 On the other hand, when you unlock a file, you communicate that you've finished editing and allow other people to edit it.

 To lock or unlock a file with Exclusive File Locking, open a terminal window in your repository directory and run the commands as described below.